 The questions below should help you figure out which decision-making process is your natural preference.

-Do I make decisions more objectively, weighing the pros and cons, based on how I feel about the issue, and how I and others will be affected by it?
+weighing the pros and cons, or based on how I feel about the issue, and how I and others will be affected by it?